On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Simple method to evaluate the photodetachment cross-section

-The negatively charged hydrogen ion H$^{-}$ is the bound two-electron atomic ion, i.e. $N_e = 2$, while the nuclear charge $Q$ equals 1.
+The photodetachment cross-section of the negatively charged H$^{-}$ ion in the sp-channel can be evaluated with the use of the following simple method.
+The negatively charged hydrogen ion H$^{-}$ is the bound two-electron atomic ion.
+Let us designate the total number of bound electrons in atomic system by $N_e$, while the notation $Q$ stands below for the nuclear charge $Q$.
 As is well known (see, e.g., \cite{BhaDra} - \cite{FroSm03} and references therein) the long range one-electron asymptotic of the $N_e-$electron atomic wave function is written in the form